jeduden/vimconfig/README.md

 My VIM Config
 =============

-This repo contains my vim config.
+This repo contains my vim config !

 To compile all plugins: